Top 10 things to pack for a holiday with kids:

-Regardless of where you're travelling to, having food on hand that you know your kids will eat is essential.
+Regardless of where you're travelling to, having a water bottle and some food that you know your kids will eat is essential.
 Vegemite (or marmite, depending on which side of that fence you sit) is always a winner for a car trip or flight, and pre-chopped fruit so you can just give it to them when the hunger strikes.
 Having zip lock bags on hand for the endless half-eaten items is a great way to avoid wastage, and now that you can buy biodegradable zip lock bags, the environment loves them too.

 Most hotels and vacation stays don’t provide child-friendly cutlery or dinnerware, so to ensure your child can feed themselves (whatever stage they are at), taking your own child-friendly items is never a bad idea.

-If you’re heading somewhere warm, don’t forget to pack swimmers (or swim diapers if you’ve got little ones), rash tops for sun protection, and importantly a beach bag!
-If you’re flying somewhere, it can be easy to forget a beach bag, so a good idea is to swap out your regular carry-on luggage for something that could double as a beach bag.
+If you’re heading off on a beach holiday, always remember to be sun safe.
+Don’t forget to pack sunscreen, a sun-safe hat and a rash shirt to help protect from the rays.
+A beach bag is always a good idea.
+If you’re flying somewhere, it can be easy to forget a beach bag, so a good idea is to swap out your regular carry on luggage for something that could double as a beach bag.

 If you’ve got room, beach toys are always a good idea to keep kids entertained, or if you’ll be making use of the resort pool, arm floaties are essential for little ones, and inflatable toys for the older kids.

-“Inflatable pool toys are always a hit and then we just leave them at the resort for other kids to play with once we go home.” - Flight Centre travel expert Inga Brown
+“Inflatable pool toys are always a hit and then we just leave them at the resort for other kids to play with once we go home,” says Flight Centre travel expert Inga Brown.

-Travelling long haul with kids can in many ways be similar to a long road trip, only you can’t just stop for a run around when everyone (including the adults) desperately need to.
-The entertainment options mentioned above for a road trip come in handy here, but Flight Centre travel expert Catrin Taylor has some tips to make your life that little bit easier, and ensure your kids feel comfortable no matter where you are.
+Travelling long haul with kids can in many ways be similar to long road trips, only you can’t just stop for a run around when everyone (including the adults) desperately needs to.
+The entertainment options mentioned above for road trips come in handy here, but Flight Centre travel expert Catrin Taylor has some tips to make your life that little bit easier, and ensure your kids feel comfortable no matter where you are.